 15. Cook for 45 minutes or until golden brown.

 You can eat this warm which is why it’s so great for a picnic!

 This article was posted on Saturday, April 7th, 2018 at 6:31 pm and is filed under Countries & Cultures, Easter, Easter Monday, Easter Recipes, Holidays Around the World, Italian Cuisine, Italy, Mama Lisa, Recipe for Torta Pasqualina, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply